opentestingapi/hugo/content/getting-started/40_Hello World.md

 * `description`: We humans usually need some help.
 Let's add a short description for us.

 * **Input**: Test data are injected into an interface, whatever type it is off.
 So input is just an injection.
 A test can contain several data injects, so its called `injections`.
+You might prefer the word 'event' :-)
 * **Output**: The system output has to be validated - we check the out.
 And we will not do one check, we allow several.
 So it' `checks`.

 ## Injections